Fredrick97-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo: this prints some statement
+echo: It prints out statements